 The cost of maintaining GDPR compliance

-There are many factors that determine your data protection budget, including the size of your organisation, the amount of personal data you process and what you do with it.
+There are many factors that determine what your data protection budget should be.
+This includes the size of your organisation, the amount of personal data you process and what you do with it.

 If you’re transferring data to third parties, for example, you’ll need to monitor and continually improve the ways you secure it while in transit.
 Likewise, if you store information in the Cloud, you should run regular tests to make sure it’s secure.

 The biggest factor is the level of risk your organisation faces.
 You should have conducted a risk assessment as part of your initial GDPR compliance programme, but this process must be repeated annually to ensure you stay on top of threats.